FelixOnline/v2/content/articles/2011-2-28-new-orleans-jazz.md

 subtitle: >
   Charles Betts on the addictive music of Harry Connick Jr.
 date: "2011-02-28 21:31:24 +0000"

 # Attributes from Felix Online V1
 id: "948"
 old_path: /music/948/new-orleans-jazz
 aliases:
  - /music/948/new-orleans-jazz
+imported: true
+comments:
+ - Please look up the definition of Brown nose better still use this article as the definition of it

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true